 Consider these credentials when evaluating attorneys:

-• Board Certification: In Florida, look for attorneys who are Board Certified in Civil Trial Law by the Florida Bar (Florida Bar Board Certification).
+- Board Certification: In Florida, try to look for lawyers who are Board Certified in Civil Trial Law by the Florida Bar (Florida Bar Board Certification).
 In Ohio, check for attorneys certified by the Ohio State Bar Association (OSBA) or the National Board of Trial Advocacy.

 Finding Potential Candidates